 Bristol-Myers Squibb Company

-This presentation discuss how iRODS helps Bristol-Myers Squibb to manage petabytes of NGS data, synchronizing it from different on premise locations with AWS Cloud store and challenges it presents.
+This presentation will discuss how iRODS helps Bristol-Myers Squibb manage petabytes of NGS data, synchronizing it from different on-premise locations with AWS Cloud store and challenges it presents.

 Asynchronous file handling with iRODS tape resources

-In days of high speed internet and cloud computing the old paradigms in drugs discovery went through significant changes.
-The shifts in IT landscape and medicine economics force “big pharma” companies adopt seeking better routes for innovation and efficiencies.
-Since DNA has gone digital the various scientific communities around the globe routinely run multiple tests, take high-resolution medical images and use big data in health research on daily basis.
+In the days of high speed internet and cloud computing, the old paradigms in drugs discovery went through significant changes.
+The shifts in IT landscape and medicine economics force “big pharma” companies to seek better routes for innovation and efficiencies.
+Since DNA has gone digital, various scientific communities around the globe routinely run multiple tests, take high-resolution medical images, and use big data in health research on daily basis.

-New cloud computing infrastructure contributes to swift increase in research partnerships in bioanalysis via collaboration consortia, what at the end leads to data fragmentation in terms of sources, data types and storage.
-In addition to that this data should be also securely stored, well maintained through the lifetime, and access-controlled in accordance with latest local regulations and data compliance requirements.
+New cloud computing infrastructure contributes to swift increases in research partnerships in bioanalysis via collaboration consortia, which at the end leads to data fragmentation in terms of sources, data types, and storage.
+In addition, this data should be also securely stored, well maintained through the lifetime, and access-controlled in accordance with latest local regulations and data compliance requirements.

 Arthur Newton, Stefan Wolfsheimer, Sharif Islam, Hylke Koers, and Matthew Saum

 Tiered storage systems comprised of a disk cache staging area and a tape library are cost-effective solutions ideal for long-term storage.